pallets-eco/flask-caching/docs/index.rst

 * ``kwargs``

 Your custom cache object must also subclass the :class:`werkzeug.contrib.cache.BaseCache` class.
-Flask-Cache will make sure that ``threshold`` is already included in the kwargs options dictionary since it is common to all BaseCache classes.
+Flask-Caching will make sure that ``threshold`` is already included in the kwargs options dictionary since it is common to all BaseCache classes.